 Overall, I appreciated the parent perspective.
 I grew up with a brain illness that wasn't properly diagnosed until I was 20.
 When looking back, all I ever thought about was my anger and my frustration.
 January First helped me understand how hard it must have been for my parents, too.
 It was worth the read for that, but it was still an intensely irritating book.
 Schizophrenia books should educate and destigmatize.
 January First did the opposite of that.

 About The Author:

-Josie Thornhill is a lifestyle and mental health freelance writer.
+Josie Thornhill is a freelance writer.
 She is probably having a panic attack in a fast food restaurant or doing yoga with a cigarette between her teeth.
-Her writing can be found at Dark Marrow and Voices of Mental Health.
+Her writing can be found at Dark Marrow, Voices of Mental Health, and The Mighty.
 She is working on her first novel.

 As a way to keep this blog afloat, Writers With Mental Illness has affiliates and publishes sponsored blog posts for which compensation is received.
 All sponsored blog posts are labeled "sponsored."
 Any affiliate links are recommended because they are products that are genuinely believed to be helpful.